 In fact, the complications began during my 20-minute shake out run the day before the race.
 While out for that easy run, I suddenly found my foot catching on what turned out to be a loose seam in the toebox of my left shoe.
 After getting home, I discovered that the shoe was indeed starting to fall apart!
 Despite having fewer than 150 miles worth of wear and tear, my intended race day shoes (Brooks Ghost 11s purchased in March) were suddenly not an option.
 I instead had to opt for an older pair of Brooks Ghost 11s, which I had previously retired due to some issues with an uncharacteristically narrow toebox.
 This was a decision I would come to regret.

 Things didn’t get much better on the morning of the race.
 Despite checking for open spots on the drive downtown, my wife and I were surprised to find our intended parking lot was full.
 Once we finally found a place to park and checked our bags, we stood in the absurdly convoluted line for the porta-potties in our race corral for roughly half an hour.
-The insufficient number of porta-potties compared to the overwhelming number of desperate runners that needed to use them would have been comical had it not been so tragic.
+The small number of porta-potties compared to the overwhelming number of desperate runners that needed to use them would have been comical had it not been so tragic.
 By the time I finally got into and out of a porta-potty (which took all of about 10 seconds after such a dramatic wait), the first wave of the race had already started and I found myself roped off from my assigned “Wave B” and stuck with the 3:50 pace group.

 Despite knowing better, I went out of the gate fast in an attempt to catch up with my wave and my target pace group of 3:25.
 The Flying Pig Course starts on the banks of the Ohio River in Cincinnati, but almost immediately heads south across the river into Newport, Kentucky.
 By the time we were through Covington, Kentucky, and heading back into Ohio I was caught up with my fellow 3:25 racers.
 The humidity was already getting to me, but I kept my pace around 7:40 for the entire climb up and over Cincinnati’s Eden Park.
 This part of the course gives racers roughly 300 feet of consistent climb across four miles.
 That steady climb gives way to rolling hills for the next few miles, but I kept my pace right around 7:35 through the halfway mark, technically running my half marathon PR in 1:40:43.